NPLinker/nplinker/docs/concepts/bigscape.md

 NPLinker can run BigScape automatically if the `bigscape` directory does not exist in the working directory.

-To run BigScape, NPLinker requires the following BigScape parameters:

-- `--mix`
-- `--include_singletons`
-- `--cutoffs`

-And the following parameters are not allowed:

-- `--inputdir`
-- `--outputdir`
-- `--pfam_dir`

-If BigScape parameter `--mibig` is set, make sure setting the  `mibig.to_use` to true in your config file `nplinker.toml` and `mibig.version` to the version of mibig used by bigscape.
+Both BigScape version 1 and 2 are supported.

+See the [configuration template][configuration-template] for how to set parameters for running BigScape.

-See the [default configurations](./config_file.md#default-configurations) for the default parameters of BigScape.
+See the [default configurations][default-configurations] for the default parameters used in NPLinker.